ChristianMilianti/vision_grasp_capstone/ws_capstone/readMe.md

     - still didnt work, so i tried editing lines 24-30 of ggcnn.py from /ws_capstone/src/mvp_grasp-master/ggcnn/src/ggcnn/ggcnn.py" and changing it from gpu to cpu by commenting out the gpu lines and uncommenting the cpu lines... this still didnt work

    - ok... scratch everything i just said </s>

+   for info on how to use the real intel camera see https://github.com/IntelRealSense/realsense-ros i installed via option 1 just to see if i could read from the outputted topics